ayushchaurasia19/AI-motivation-generator/README.md

 This app generates uplifting and personalized motivational quotes based on how you're feeling.
 Whether you're tired, stressed, anxious, or just need focus — this app has your back.

-- 🎭 Choose your mood
+-  Choose your mood
-- 🧠 GPT-2 generates a custom quote just for you
+-  GPT-2 generates a custom quote just for you
-- 📚 If the AI fails, fallback curated quotes are used
+-  If the AI fails, fallback curated quotes are used
-- 🎨 Beautiful UI with calming design

 ---